chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## passphrasePolicy.json

-This file is edited though an API call, but it can be changed manually.
-Configures rules around passphrase requirements for Node Managers and API Gateway groups.
+Used for configuring rules around passphrase requirements for node managers and API Gateway groups.
+You can edit this file through an API call, or using an editor of your choice.

 ```
 apigateway/conf/passphrasePolicy.json
 ```

-## userconfig.dtd for Node Manager
+## userconfig.dtd for node manager

-User configurations for Node Manager.
+User configurations for node manager.

 ```
 apigateway/conf/userconfig.dtd